-This section of the toolkit has been created to support professionals in education settings with mental health issues in relation to LGBTQ+ and Mental Health.
+This section of the toolkit has been created to support professionals in education settings with mental health issues in relation to LGBTIQ+ and Mental Health.

 Resources include a range of advice on how to deal with situations and signpost to services that can help students.

 LGBTIQ+ and Mental Health resources for education settings

 - The Proud Trust offers training opportunities for teachers and other youth professionals, in schools, colleges, and other youth settings, to equip them in being fully LGBT+ inclusive in their practice, policy, and curriculum.
 They also provide free resources for primary and secondary schools.

 - JustLikeUs has a free toolkit for educational settings which has a multitude of LGBT teaching resources.
 You can access this toolkit by creating a free acount.
 You can also sign up for their school diversity week taking place from 20-24th June 2022.
 They note that ‘Positive LGBT+ messaging is linked to school pupils having better wellbeing, regardless of whether they’re LGBT+ or not’.

 - The Trevor Project provides 24/7 crisis support services to LGBTQ young people.
 You can sign up to their newsletter, explore different topics and also ‘meet friends’ by joining their international community.

 - Anna Freud Centre provides information on the term LGBTQI+ children and young people.
 It discusses how identifying this way may affect children’s mental health and how further education settings can support these students.

 - Stonewall worked in partnership with YoungMinds to develop this course, which will help you to improve mental health and wellbeing outcomes for the LGBTQ+ young people you work with.
 Please note this is a paid course however the places are flexible and affordable.